Skip to main content

 Comparison Chart of Operating the CACFP as a Family Day Care Home Provider and a Center Sponsor

-Centers that may become a CACFP Sponsor include: Certified/Licensed Child Care Centers (Commercial), Head Starts, At-risk Afterschool Programs, Adult Day Cares, Outside School Hours Centers, and Homeless/Emergency Shelters with residents 18 years old or younger.
+Centers that may become a CACFP Sponsor include: Certified/Licensed Child Care Centers (Commercial), Head Starts, Afterschool At-Risk Programs, Adult Day Cares, Outside School Hours Centers, and Emergency Shelters with residents 18 years old or younger.
+Organizations that would like to sponsor family day care homes or child care centers will also follow the process below